See all state pages

 South Carolina Student Loan & Scholarship Information

-To help you have the incredible experience of pursuing a degree in South Carolina, you may need a helping hand financially speaking.
-We’re happy to help with information on that.
-Here, we’ve rounded up details on loans, grants, and scholarships for students in South Carolina, as well as tips for helping to pay off student debt.
+To pursue a degree in South Carolina, you may need a helping hand financially.
+We’re here to help with information on loans, grants, and scholarships for students in the Palmetto state.
+We’ve also got tips for paying off student debt.

 Average Student Loan Debt in South Carolina

-Savvy South Carolina students may be curious about what the average student loan debt in South Carolina is.
-Well, in 2020, 60% of South Carolina college attendees had student loan debt, and on average owed $32,635.
+South Carolina students may be curious about what the average student loan debt in South Carolina is.
+According to a 2023 report, 60% of South Carolina college attendees have student loan debt, with an average balance of $32,635.

 We’ll share tips about managing your debt below.